 A separate application must be made for every child.
-Please note that sibling priority is only given when a sibling is already attending the school, therefore twins and multiple births do not give sibling priority to each other and their details should not be included as siblings on an application.
+Please note that sibling priority is only given when a sibling is already attending, or has an existing offer for, the school; therefore twins and multiple births do not give sibling priority to each other and their details should not be included as siblings on an application.
 Where West Sussex County Council is the Admissions Authority for the school and the last child to be offered a place is a twin, the other twin will normally be admitted over the published admission number.
-For schools that are their own admission authority please check their policy directly with the school.
+For schools that are their own admission authority please check their policy direct with the school.